EriksenJ/ra_guide/README.md

 	- Installation
 		- [Create a GitHub account and install the Git desktop/command line clients](https://help.github.com/articles/set-up-git/).
 		- Installation via Scoop on Windows machines: `Scoop install git`
-- VS Code
+- VSCode
-	- [VS Code](https://code.visualstudio.com/) is a general text editor you can use to edit markdown, Python, R, LaTeX, and many other file types.
+	- [VSCode](https://code.visualstudio.com/) is a general text editor you can use to edit markdown, Python, R, LaTeX, and many other file types.
 	- It has excellent Git version control features included
 	- Installation:
 		- Follow Jeppe Druedahl's [guide to install VSCode](https://numeconcopenhagen.netlify.app/guides/python-setup/).